epfml/disco/docs/TASK.md

 ```

 This ensure that the task is properly exposed and thus the server will also be able to see and serve it.

+> Note that `discojs-core` must only contain platform-agnostic code that works both in the browser and on Node.js.
+> Thus, if your task requires reading some file from your local file system, you need to define the task in `discojs-node` only: `discojs/discojs-node/src/tasks/my_new_task.ts`
+> In a similar fashion, tasks expecting to read from browser memory (such as IndexedDB or local storage) shall be defined in `discojs-web` instead: `discojs/discojs-web/src/tasks/my_new_task.ts`

 ## Model